SModelS/smodels/docs/manual/source/DatabaseDefinitions.rst

 Using the SModelS notation this simplified model is mapped to the :ref:`element<element>` :math:`[[[jet]],[[jet]]]`, using the notation defined in :ref:`Bracket Notation <notation>`.
+In addition to the constraint information, it is also possible to specificy a final state property for the simplified model, which corresponds to the BSM final state signature (see :ref:`Final State particles <final stateOdd>`).
+If no final state is defined, the :ref:`element<element>` is assumed to have a :math:`(MET,MET)` final state signature.
 Usually a single preliminary result/publication contains several UL maps, hence each UL-type experimental result contains several UL maps, each one constraining different simplified models (|elements| or sum of  |elements|).
 *We also point out that the exclusion curve shown in the UL map above is never used by SModelS*.

 .. _ULconstraint: